 South Australia’s Lincoln Gap Wind Farm will have a total generating capacity of more than 212 MW, producing enough energy to power 155,000 homes.
 It will offset some 680,000 tonnes of carbon emissions annually and include 10MW of battery storage.

-The CEFC has committed $200 million to Stages I and II of the Port August project, representing its largest investment in a single wind farm development to date.
+The CEFC has committed $200 million to Stages I and II of the Port Augusta project, representing its largest investment in a single wind farm development to date.

 The Stage II finance involves Westbourne Capital participating as a mezzanine debt lender.
 The ability to fold mezzanine debt into finance for new build wind farms in this manner creates new investment opportunities for non-bank lenders to further support the growth of the renewable energy sector.